-The Recreational Trails Program (RTP) provides funds to the District to develop and maintain recreational trails and trail-related facilities for both non-motorized and motorized recreational trail uses.
-Examples of trail uses include hiking, bicycling, in-line skating, equestrian use, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or using other off-road motorized vehicles.
+The RTP provides funds to the District to develop and maintain recreational trails and trail-related facilities for both non-motorized and motorized recreational trail uses.
+Examples of trail uses include hiking, bicycling, in-line skating, equestrian use, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or other off-road motorized vehicles.

 Who administers the program?

 The RTP is an assistance program of the US Department of Transportation's Federal Highway Administration (FHWA).
-The DC Departments of Parks and Recreation and the District Department of Transportation administer the District’s program.
+The DC Department of Parks and Recreation and the District Department of Transportation (DDOT) administer the District’s program.
 The District has a Recreational Trail Advisory Committee to assist with the program.
-In the District, the committee selects the projects and sends recommendations to DDOT to include in its annual budget.
+The committee selects the projects and sends recommendations to DDOT to include in its annual budget.
 Then DDOT manages the project with the sponsor.